Sha-a-Gi/meptrgeo/README.md

 * Q: I found a bug not on the TODO list, what should I do?
 * A: Open an issue for the repository.

-* Q: Will you be fixing missing localization / timeline / CK2 version compatibility?
+* Q: Will you be fixing missing non-English localization / timeline / CK2 version compatibility?
 * A: Unless raised via clear issues on Github and accepted on to the TODO list in a (very large set no doubt!) of specific atomic changes - no.

 * Q: How should I contact you?
 * A: meptrgeo at protonmail dot com